sgroi-l/movie-data/README.md

 ## Building

 The HTML for this page is very simple as most of the content comes from the JavaScript file.
-We start with a `h1`, a `select` menu, a `button` and an empty `div`.
+We start with an `h1`, a `select` menu, a `button` and an empty `div`.

 We are provided with a `movieData` object that contains information about several movies.
 Each movie is represented by a key-value pair, where the key is the movie title and the value is an object that contains information about the movie such as the plot, cast, runtime, rating, and year.